henri45/estimate_motorbike_value_django/README.md

 ## Scheduling the crawlers
 Once my spider was working, I looked for scheduling it.
 I used scrapyd, Django and Heroku to deploy it.
 Then I realised that scheduling the spider localy with CronTab was just easier.
 ### Scrapyd
 Scrapyd is an application for deploying Scrapy spiders.
-It's handy as one can run multiple spiders though a webservice.
+It's handy as one can run multiple spiders through a webservice.

 ### Django-Scrapyd
 Django is a famous Web App framework in python.
 I used it to wrappe my Scrpayd application in order to add features (such as the possibility to schedule the spider run).
 The alternative would be using the scrapy commercial service https://scrapinghub.com or deploying scrapyd with a client such as Scrapyd-client (https://github.com/scrapy/scrapyd-client).
 I tried the second option with Heroku but at some point it required a SSL certificate that one have to pay for.
 The Django app (in this repo) is very simple.
 It contains the Scrapyd app and a scheduler which run the spider every x minutes.

 ### Using CronTab locally
-Heroku free plans shutdown the app if not used.
-For this reason I decided to schedule my crawler with CronTab.
+Using the Heroku free plans involves having the app shutdown if no request were done.
+For this reason I decided to use collect the data from my own computer.
+I scheduled the crawlers with CronTab.
 I saved the results in a SQLite database.

 ## Data utilisation
 I treated the data in the Global_analyse.ipynb file.

 ### Data Cleaning
 The most challengning part was to match the data between the 2 websites I used.
-The same bike had often 2 different names.
+The same bike has often 2 different names.
 It required a lot of manual correction.
 Also, I had to deal with many missing values.
 For instance, the engine displacement was missing in 25% of the ads.
 I created a function which collects the engine power in the title of the ads when it appears.
-I commented my notebook as much as possible.
-Feel free to look at it.

 ### Data Visualisation